flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     ^^ZFWCG^^

-    You can insert a THS value based on the ZFWCG values found in the following areas in the MCDU:
+    While not *realistic or accurate*, you can insert a THS value based on the ZFWCG values found in the following areas in the MCDU:

     - Auto populated when entering information in the [INIT FUEL PRED](#init-fuel-pred) page
     - ZFWCG value on the [W&B page](../../fbw-a32nx/feature-guides/loading-fuel-weight.md#load-ofp-payload-info) in the AOC Menu.

+    Make sure to update this value or set the correct trim once your engines have started.

     ---

     ^^After Engine Start^^

     Once the engines have been started, we can use the auto-calculated GWCG on the FUEL PRED page to input a value into the THS field.
 You can infer the TOCG and pitch trim by referring to this value right before takeoff to confirm the pitch trim configuration for your flight.
+However, at this time you can and should set your trim on the trim wheel.

     --}